docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 # Information leak/KASLR bypass

 Using [elastic objects](https://zplin.me/papers/ELOISE.pdf) you can overwrite the size of the next field so that copy_to_user copies more data.
-I chose msg_msg since it is easy to use for heap sprays.
+I chose msg_msg(created when message queues - a type of UNIX-like IPC are made) since it is easy to use for heap sprays.

 ```
 struct msg_msg {